 Fairies are one of the three main sapient ancestries in Hanaq, characterized by their pink blood and hooved anatomy.
-They appear with pastel-like, cartoonish features.

 Subtypes